-When discussing diet and nutrition, the word ‘carb’ bring about a negative connotation.
+When discussing diet and nutrition, the word ‘carb’ brings about a negative connotation.
 Many people see it as a dirty word synonymous with eating too much starchy food.
 People often believe cutting carbs from their diet is the first step to losing weight.

 What’s the Difference Between Total Carbs and Net Carbs?

 Just like calories, carbs cannot simply be labeled as “bad”.
 Instead we should see them like anything else we eat — something we consume in moderation.
 If you’re looking to reduce carbohydrate intake, whether it be for a certain diet like keto, or to lose weight, carbohydrates are measured in two ways: total carbs and net carbs.
 So, what’s the difference between total carbs and net carbs?

 A carbohydrate is a macronutrient which provides energy to the body via calories.
 They come in simple forms like sugars.
 They also come in complex forms such as starches and fiber.
 The body will break down most sugar and starches into glucose — a simple sugar the body can use to feed the cells.
 A total carbohydrate, which is measured on food nutrition labels, includes all types of carbohydrates in that food or drink — which are:

 What are Net Carbs?

 Net carbs are calculated by subtracting fiber and sugar alcohol from the total carbohydrates.
 The formula is: “total carbs – fiber – half the carbs from sugar alcohols = net carbs.”
 But not all carbohydrates are created equal!
 Some fibers and sugar alcohols have less impact on blood glucose.
 It’s often assumed dietary fiber contains zero calories; that’s inaccurate.
 Dietary fiber yields roughly two kcal per gram, with soluble fiber providing a greater amount of kcal vs insoluble fiber.